 3. Fitting Jiufen and Shifen in under six hours isn’t ideal

 Like most travellers nowadays, I do make an effort to stay away from the usual tourist attractions as much as I can.
-Being around a big crowd is simply too much for my energy.
+Being in a big crowd is simply too much for my energy.
 This is how I ended up putting both Jiufen and Shifen, undeniably two of Taipei’s most visited sites, at the bottom of my list which I visited just a day before my return flight to Manila.
 I believed I could save some more cash if I went there on my own by regular bus and train instead of booking a shuttle ahead.
-Doing so, with not much planning, actually worked against me and I ended up rushing my stay in each of these places, specifically, one hour for Jiufen and just 30 MINUTES in Shifen!
-I also found it much more ideal to visit Shifen in daylight first before catching the sunset and spending the evening in Jiufen because of the lit lanterns.
-So yeah, I actually did the opposite and even arrived in Shifen past 7pm where there were approximately five groups of visitors left and 90% of the stores were already closed.
+Doing so, with not much planning, actually worked against me and I ended up rushing my stay in each of these places, specifically, one hour for Jiufen and just 30 minutes in Shifen!
+I also found it much more ideal to visit Shifen first during daylight and spend the evening in Jiufen because of the lit lanterns.
+So yeah, I actually did the opposite and even arrived in Shifen past 7pm when there were approximately five groups of visitors left and 90% of the stores were already closed.